 Possible causes are too-high saddle, leg length difference, and misaligned bicycle cleat for those who use clipless pedals.

-Do you have questions on how your bike fits, or how to get on the right fitness program?
-We can help.
-Call 616.997.6172 and one of our personal trainers can get you rocking and rolling in no time!
+If you have questions on how your bike fits, or how to get on the right fitness program, we can help.
+Contact any of our clinics and one of our sports rehab specialists can get you rocking and rolling in no time!